BUPT-ANT-1007/GCC/README.md

 'model.py' is the concrete structure of the network.
 ## util
 'util.py' contains a preprocessor function for the light field data set, graph modeling function, performance evaluation function.
+## PS
+Please change the file path of the dataset in code.